IBM/janusgraph-operator/articles/level-1-janusgraph.md

 For more information, you can check out the controller code.
 The operator controller code is responsible for the following tasks:

-* Creating services so that it can be exposed with an IP
+* Creates the Kubernetes Service that exposes the JanusGraph database with an IP
-* Creating deployments of JanusGraph images based on the Custom Resource instance specification
+* Creates the Kubernetes Deployments containing JanusGraph images, configuring them based on the specification in the custom resource
-* Conveying the readiness of JanusGraph leveraging the status block of the Custom Resource
+* Sets the status block in the custom resource to show the readiness of the JanusGraph database

 Let's take a look at all of the resources that the operator has deployed for JanusGraph.
 Run the following command in your terminal: